 Not only is a great cash flow important to keep your business open, but it is also important for its growth.
 A strong cash flow gives you the opportunity to re-invest your money in order to expand and grow your business.
-Having a positive cash floww allows you to invest money in research and development, or to build new infrastructure for your business, or to expand your are of expertise.
-The opportunities for growth go on increasing as you the health of your cash flow improves.
+Having a positive flow to cash allows you to invest money in research and development, or to build new infrastructure for your business, or to expand your area of expertise.
+The opportunities for growth go on increasing as the health of your flow to cash improves.
 The possibilities are simply endless.

 How To Maintain A Good Cash Flow?